mez/opengl_by_examples/README.md

 1. GLFW (for window and context creation)
 2. glew (GL extension wrangler)
+3. glm (GL Mathematics)
-3. OpenGL
+4. OpenGL

 If you're on a mac, do the following.

 1. `brew install glfw`
 2. `brew install glew`
+3. `brew install glm`
-3. OpenGL comes installed already.
+4. OpenGL comes installed already.
    * You just have to link in your cmake like `link_libraries(GLFW glew "-framework OpenGL")`

 ### How to Build and Run

 1. Clone this repo and `cd` in this repo.